 The notification should follow the format provided by the SCA (similar to the Form CO in EU merger control).
-Aside from the notification itself, the filing should include, for example, annual reports and transaction documents.
+Aside from the notification itself, the filing should include annual reports and transaction documents.
 The level of detail depends on the concentration.

 If the concentration gives rise to "affected markets" (above 20% market share in the case of horizontal overlaps and 30% in the case of vertical links), the parties are also obliged to submit internal documents prepared for the purposes of the transaction (market studies, report to the board, etc).
 If the concentration does not give rise to any competition concerns, it is possible to receive permission from the SCA to exclude or only submit limited data regarding certain information (eg, market shares in upstream or downstream markets).

 The main notification document must be in Swedish.
-However, annexes and subsequent submissions (eg, reports, market studies, etc) may be accepted in English.
+However, annexes and subsequent submissions (reports, market studies, etc) may be accepted in English.

 The filing process is generally speaking not formalistic.
 Submissions, including the notification itself, are normally made via email.
 Certifications, notarisations, etc, are not required.

 If incomplete or misleading information is supplied, the SCA can "stop the clock", which prolongs the investigation.
-The possibility to stop the clock was introduced in 2014 and has not been frequently used in practice, although it is occasionally used.
-Otherwise, there is no specific provision penalising incorrect or misleading information although as a general principle the approval decision could be declared null and void in a separate court proceeding under general principles.
+The possibility to stop the clock was introduced in 2014 and has not been frequently used in practice.
+Otherwise, there is no specific provision penalising incorrect or misleading information, although as a general principle the approval decision could be declared null and void in a separate court proceeding under general principles.

 The Swedish merger control review process is divided into two phases: an initial phase (known as Phase 1) and an in-depth phase (Phase 2).
-Phase 1 is 25 working days and Phase 2 is three (additional) months.
-If remedies are offered in Phase 1, the phase is extended by ten working days.
+Phase 1 is 25 working days and Phase 2 is 3 (additional) months.
+If remedies are offered in Phase 1, the phase is extended by 10 working days.